PunyGoood/syn_data/Readme.md

 maybe i can insert the source infos into somewhere

-yet need to debug and execute the dafny code in a sandbox?(i will connect xuxu to seek for a best way)
+yet need to debug and execute the dafny code in a sandbox?(i will connect xuxu to seek for the best practices)